• Skip to main content

 Functions: Hours, minutes, seconds, date, chronograph

-Case, Bezel and Crown material: Stainless steel, brushed and polished
+Case, Bezel, and Crown: Stainless steel, brushed and polished

 Shape: Round